SA AND THE UK COLLABORATE ON THE WORLD’S FIRST-EVER VIRTUAL MUSEUM OF PLASTIC

 Driven by a nerdy excitement and passion for cooperative social experiences, Cooperative Innovations is an immersive technology studio that makes experiences that bring people together.
 Cooperative Innovations is a multidisciplinary BAFTA award-winning team with experience in gaming, storytelling and e-learning. https://www.coopinnovations.co.uk.

 A special thank you to, Orms for sponsorship of 360 camera for the duration of the project, Cape Nature for the sponsorship of Festival of Action Murals and Schalk Hanekom for beautiful photographic and video documentation of the process and final murals and activities.
+Thank you to Arte Mea and BASA Supporting Grant for marketing support for the project,

 And finally, to thank you to the British Council for the sponsorship of the full project and allowing for international collaboration for an important cause